Growing up in the Bulgarian countryside, Fo developed a strong connection to nature and form from an early age.

 The process of his artistic journey is rooted in the way Fo sees.
-His acute pull to the silhouette and organic form, which was developed through his fashion expertise in pattern making, is today woven into his fine art practice.
+His acute pull to the silhouette and form, which was developed through his fashion expertise in pattern making, is today woven into his fine art practice.

 Fundamentally, one of the artist’s main objectives is to invite the viewer to examine the depths of our interconnected existence and its often-complex essence.